What is Acorn Poisoning in Dogs? All You Need to Know

 • Specific species of oak tree

-• Dog's individual sensitivity
+• Dog's sensitivity

 In general, ingesting a large number of acorns or repeated consumption over time increases the risk of toxicity.